A Google map of the 20-mile cycling tour of North Dorset

-Next door is The Grosvenor Arms, an old coaching inn dating from medieval times and recently refurbished.
+Start your tour at The Grosvenor Arms, an old coaching inn dating from medieval times and recently refurbished.
 It’s a very comfortable place, full of leather sofas and antlers, and with a lovely courtyard.
 If you need some carbs the night before your journey, or on the morning of – then try the wood-fired pizza.

 Down the High Street is Swans Yard, the creative corner of the town – good for gifts – and home of The Ugly Duckling Café, which recently absorbed Swans Larder, a stockist of local produce.
 The café still sells a number of preserves from the region and is well worth investigating for saddlebag treats.

 You’re on your way.
 The road north is the least precipitous but the return to Shaftesbury from the south is the steepest.
 It is is a hilltop town, 215m above sea level.
 It’s why Alfred the Great chose to build a settlement and abbey here.
 It means the views to Hampshire, Wiltshire and Somerset are stupendous, but it also means a tough climb up.